2011 Singaporean general election: Non-Constituency Member of Parliament offers

-Three Non-Constituency Members of Parliament (NCMP) seats were offered after the election to the top three losing opposition candidates.
+Three Non-Constituency Members of Parliament (NCMP) seats were offered after the election to the top three losing opposition candidates, all of which were confirmed on 16 May..
 The Singapore People's Party accepted the seat for Lina Loh, ensuring that the Chiam family retained representation in Parliament.
 While Chiam See Tong has said he is opposed to the scheme, the SPP reasoned that it was "critical" to ensure an "alternative voice in Parliament", to allow the party to "remain engaged in national issues", and to be publicly visible until the next election due by 2016.
 Loh also pointed out that she was "influenced by the wishes of Potong Pasir residents" and she accepted the post as her losing margin was too small.

 The Workers' Party was offered the final two NCMP seats for having the second and third best performing losing candidates, which it accepted despite Low also disputing the scheme.
 Yee Jenn Jong was thus appointed for his performance in Joo Chiat SMC, but as it had to choose one member from the East Coast GRC team, the younger Gerald Giam was chosen over team leader and party treasurer Eric Tan as part of its leadership renewal process.
 Tan resigned from the party, citing his disagreement with the appointment.

-On 16 May 2011, the three proposed NCMPs were formally appointed.
+The decision for the NCMP later become a flashpoint topic in the 2012 Hougang by-election took place one year later after information containing details of the CEC's decision was leaked online; it was revealed where the CEC conducted a secret ballot to decide the NCMP, where Giam was chosen as NCMP with seven votes, while Tan received five, and Png Eng Huat, the eventual MP-elect for Hougang, received with one despite him being opposed of the NCMP scheme.
+The WP apologized to the media following the leak and acknowledged the incident, but decide not to proceed further.